13 nights / 14 Days Tibet, Sichuan 4×4 China Tour

 We cross the river at Nujiang Bridge, drive over the Nujiang and East Grand Mountains and across the Bamda Grassland, and arrive at Markham via Lancangjiang River – the sixth longest river in the world and the largest in Southeast Asia with a total length of 4’880 kilometers.
 It has its source at the Gangguori Peak at the north of Tanggula Mountain on the Qinghai-Tibet Plateau and flows through Qinghai, Sichuan and Yunnan provinces in China.
 At the border areas of Laos and Burma, its name is changed to Mekong River and flows through Laos, Burma, Thailand, Cambodia and Vietnam to empty into the South Pacific.

-After arrival at Markham we will stay overnight at the “Shenkang Hotel”.
+After arrival at Markham, we will stay overnight at the “Shenkang Hotel”.

 DAY 11.
 MARKHAM – LITANG (B/L/D)

 In the morning we leave Markham, drive eastward and cross Jinshajiang Bridge, the border bridge between Tibet and Sichuan, and arrive at Litang via Batang.
 Enjoy the scenery in the spectacular Yitang Canyon with its virgin forests and hot springs.
-We take a rest at Batang, famous for its traditional Tibetan songs and dances and Mount Genie standing proud on the horizon.
+We take a rest at Batang, famous for its traditional Tibetan songs and dances and Mount Genie standing proudly on the horizon.

 Mount Genie (or Genyen), standing at 6,204 meters above sea level, is the third highest peak in Sichuan Province.
 Ranking 13th among the 24 divine mountains in Tibetan Buddhism and one of the three places for ascetic practices, the mountain attracts numerous Tibetan pilgrims.
 Quietly lying on the Kangnan plateau, Mount Genie is rarely known to outsiders.